onybic/minecraft-splitscreen-prism/README.md

-# Minecraft Splitscreen
+# Minecraft Splitscreen for Steam Deck

-A script to run multiple instances of Minecraft in splitscreen mode on Linux using PollyMC and KDE Plasma.
+A script to run multiple instances of Minecraft in splitscreen mode on Steam Deck using PollyMC and KDE Plasma.

 ## Features